 Now more than ever, your focus is on your clients.
-Your priority is to continue to be their familiar and trusted resource during an entirely unfamiliar time.
+Your priority is to continue to be their familiar and trusted resource in an ever-changing market.
 While that focus isn’t new – client service has always been important – the legal technology required to seamlessly serve them has changed.

-As you confront changes related to new urgent client inquiries, shifting priorities, and working from home, you may ask yourself: How do I best serve my clients through all of this?
+As you confront changes related to new urgent client inquiries, shifting priorities, and new ways of working, you may ask yourself: How do I best serve my clients?
 Your workspace is different.
 Your human resources are limited.
 It may seem daunting or simply unrealistic to help them in the same way you could before.

 Fortunately, there are resources that can help you be the attorney your clients need you to be.
-Yes, there are going to be more challenges ahead and your ability to be agile is going to be key, but it’s possible with the right technology.
+Yes, there are going to be more challenges ahead and your ability to be agile is going to be key, but it’s possible with advanced legal research resources.
 Let’s look at some of the new issues you are facing and discuss the legal tools that can help.

 You need to be the trusted legal advisor … for everything

 Today, some of your clients’ new concerns may not be in your usual wheelhouse.
 While you never want to turn clients away, keeping clients is especially crucial now.
-To meet clients’ changing needs, you need to expand your practice, your knowledge, and your resources.
+To meet clients’ changing needs, you need the right legal research technology to expand your practice, your knowledge, and your resources.